 What is stopping you right now from not making these changes?
 If, for example, you wish to cease smoking but every Friday night you go down to the hotel with your friends and have a few drinks, this will certainly weaken your resolve and this pattern may need to change.
 Many people, as another example, are comfort eaters, often sitting in front of the television consuming unnecessary food.
 Rather than doing so, now that it is daylight saving, why not go for a walk instead.

 Nature abhors a vacuum.
-When you change a bad habit that has occupied a significant amount of your time, whether it be excessive eating, drinking or smoking, it should be replaced with a better, healthier habit.
+When you change a bad habit that has occupied a significant amount of your time, whether it be excessive eating, drinking or smoking, it should be replaced with a better, more, healthier habit.
 One of the greatest examples I have witnessed in my medical practice was a patient of mine who was a serious alcoholic.
 He consumed around 20 schooners of beer per day leading to a severe dilated cardiomyopathy.
 This gentleman made the decision to stop alcohol on my very strong advice and replaced this with an interest in Egyptology.
 All of the money he used to spend on alcohol was placed in a bank account.
 He had eventually saved up enough money to take him and his wife to Egypt where he had the trip of a lifetime.
 His severe heart disease returned to normal & he is still a regular patient of mine 25 years later.

 A number of years ago I wrote a book “Diets Don’t Work”.
 The reason diets don’t work is that you go on a diet in the same way as you go on a holiday.
 You always come back from the holiday.
 12 week programs also have a finite ending which see you return to your old habits.
 When you have created new, good and healthy habits, these need to stay with you for the rest of your life.
 You need to have a commitment to maintaining these habits as part of your new way of thinking.

 Life is not about making the big decision to be healthy and happy, it is about making 30–50 small decisions every day of your life.
-Decisions like “I wont eat that biscuit”, “I’ll walk up the stairs rather than take the escalator”, “I will not yell at that fool who just cut in front of me in the traffic”.
+Decisions like “I want eat that biscuit”, “I’ll walk up the stairs rather than take the escalator”, “I will not yell at that fool who just cut in front of me in the traffic”.
 These are split second decisions that can either take you towards good health and happiness or bad health and unhappiness.
 Why wait for the new year to make these decisions and resolutions?
-Why not start right now before the, often bad, habits of the holiday break take over.
+Why not start right now before the, often bad, habits of the Christmas break take over.